Honors in Psychology

 • It provides you with an opportunity to work closely with a faculty mentor.

-• Grade Point Average (GPA): A student must have a minimum GPA of 3.5 for all psychology courses attempted, 3.5 for all courses attempted that count toward satisfaction of major requirements, and an overall GPA of 3.0.
+You must have a minimum GPA of 3.5 for all psychology courses attempted, and an overall GPA of 3.0 or higher.

-For additional information on the requirements of the Honors Program in Psychology, see the University Bulletin.
+For additional information on the requirements of the Honors Program in Psychology, see the Academic Guide.

 Appeals of requirements: Any student who fails to meet one or more of the requirements listed above may petition the Undergraduate Committee for a waiver.
 Non-majors wishing to obtain Honors in Psychology must petition the Undergraduate Committee.
 Appeals for a waiver of requirements must be filed by the first Monday in November for students who plan to complete their thesis in the spring semester.